kragen/peg-bootstrap/peg.md

   kind of stinks.
 And writing 39 to 48 lines of code to "port" a 66-line program also seems kind of silly, like it may not justify the abstraction overhead that permits it.
-- maybe: rewrite this document with bootstrap.js first?
+- maybe: reorganize this document, putting bootstrap.js first?
 Not sure.
 - maybe: write a Markdown parser?

 Profiling results